tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 - Smaller than Purines

 Includes
-1. Cytosine (C), pairs with Guanine
+1. Cytosine (C), pairs with Guanine by three Hydrogen Bonds
 2. Thymine (T, for DNA), pairs with Adenine by two Hydrogen Bonds
-3. Uracil (U, for RNA), pairs with Adenine  b
+3. Uracil (U, for RNA), pairs with Adenine by two Hydrogen Bonds

 > [!example]
 > `````col